github/docs/content/desktop/installing-and-configuring-github-desktop/configuring-and-customizing-github-desktop/configuring-git-for-github-desktop.md

 ### Overriding the email address GitHub Desktop uses for a repository

 In {% data variables.product.prodname_desktop %} you can change the name and email address used for commits in a specific repository.
-This will override your global Git configuration settings in this one repository, but will not affect any other repositories.
+This local Git configuration will override your global Git configuration settings in this one repository, but will not affect any other repositories.

 {% mac %}